nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 - In-flight connection configuration set
 - Sidekiq background jobs

-Worse, after the above queries are executed, GitLab will [stick to the primary](https://docs.gitlab.com/ee/administration/database_load_balancing.html#primary-sticking).
+Worse, after the above queries are executed, GitLab [sticks to the primary](https://docs.gitlab.com/ee/administration/database_load_balancing.html#primary-sticking).
 In [this merge request](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/56476), we introduced `use_replica_if_possible` block to make the inside queries prefer to use the replicas.
 That MR is also an example how we redirected a costly, time-consuming query to the replicas.

 ## Use CTEs wisely

 See section https://docs.gitlab.com/ee/development/iterating_tables_in_batches.html#complex-queries-on-the-relation-object for considerations on how to use CTEs.
 We have found in some situations CTEs can become problematic in use (similar to the n+1 problem above).
 In particular, hierarchical recursive CTE queries such as the CTE in [AuthorizedProjectsWorker](https://gitlab.com/gitlab-org/gitlab/-/issues/325688) are very difficult to optimize and don't scale.
 We should avoid them when implementing new features that require any kind of hierarchical structure.

 However, in many simpler cases, such as this [example](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/43242#note_61416277) CTEs can be quite effective as an optimization fence.